-ARM PCs have PC Coupons that are based on the weighted average interest rate of the Mortgages in the related PC Pool, minus applicable servicing fees and our management and guarantee fee.
+ARM PCs have PC Coupons that are based on the weighted average of the interest rates of each Mortgage in the related PC Pool, less the rate equivalent to the servicing fees and management and guarantee fees applicable to each such Mortgage.
 The PC Coupon of an ARM PC is an exact decimal truncated to three places.
-Description of the Mortgages-Indices describes the Indices most often used to adjust ARMs and ARM PCs.
+Description of the Mortgages - Indices describes the Indices most often used to adjust ARMs and ARM PCs.
 To the extent the interest rate is modified and reduced for a Mortgage underlying an ARM PC, we only guarantee the timely payment of the modified interest rate and we are not responsible for any shortfalls between the original contractual interest rate and the modified interest rate.
-However, generally it has been our practice, and it is our current practice, to purchase all Mortgages out of their PC Pools at the time of modification, including Mortgages underlying ARM PCs.
+However, generally it has been our practice, and it is our current practice, to purchase substantially all Mortgages out of their PC Pools at the time of modification, including Mortgages underlying ARM PCs.
 Depending on circumstances, we can alter this practice at any time.